cdot/Hotpot/README.md

 Rule functions can interrogate any part of the system using the internal APIs.
 A full list of APIs can be generated using the enclosed Makefile.

-Example rules are given for Hot Water `server/hw_rules.json` and Central Heating `server/ch_rules.json`.
+Annotated example rules are given for Hot Water `server/hw_rules.json` and Central Heating `server/ch_rules.json`.

 # Browser interface

 The browser interface is a low-level debugging tool that gives access to the functions of the controller using AJAX requests to the server.
+It can also be used to review temperature logs and mobile status.

 # Mobiles